stef/libsphinx/README.md

 from running the `usrSession()` function that initiated this protocol, the user password `pw` is also needed as an input to this final step.
-All these input parameters are transformed into a shared/secret session key `sk`, which should be the same as the one calculated by the `srvSession()` function.
+All these input parameters are transformed into a shared/secret session key `pk`, which should be the same as the one calculated by the `srvSession()` function.

 #### Alternative registration API